alivalipour/digclock/README.md

-design a digital clock with Linearlayout(university of bojnord)
+ a digital clock design with Linearlayout (university of bojnord)